kodetesting/spring-boot-tdd/README.md

 * For the Test Suites -> Rule is Test Class must be suffixed with Test. while using SelectPackages

 ### TDD Reference Documentation
+First starts with basic handson on the following
+* Junit 5
+* TestSuite
+* Assert4J
+* Mockito
+* TestNG
+* TestContainer

 For further reference, please consider the following sections:
 * Spring Boot Application with
   * SpringBootTest
   * Test with Different Spring Profiles